helenavallicrosa/helenavallicrosa.github.io/aboutme.md

 I'm a researcher in **terrestrial ecology** interested in understanding the flow of **elements** [N,P,K...] through plant, soil, and atmosphere compartments, how these could be affected by **global change**, and evaluating their impacts.
 My approaches are from local to global scale through both **field experiments** and **computational science**.
 R programmer!

 Do you want to check my CV?
-Click <a href="https://github.com/helenavallicrosa/helenavallicrosa.github.io/blob/master/assets/cv.pdf">here</a>
+Click <a href="https://github.com/helenavallicrosa/helenavallicrosa.github.io/blob/master/assets/HV - Scientific CV - may24.pdf">here</a>

 ---